Aasha Encounter: Production

-This film was initially announced to be jointly directed by Ram Gopal Varma and Anand Chandra under the title Aasha Encounter.
+This film was initially announced to be jointly directed by Ram Gopal Varma and Anand Chandra under the title Disha Encounter, but the name was changed due to the victim's family asking the police regarding the same.
 However, the film had issues getting a CBFC certificate and Varma later disassociated himself from the film.

 Release and reception

 The film was released on 1 January 2022.
 An NTV critic gave a mixed review for the film, appreciating the performances and score while criticizing screenplay and inconclusive climax.